bbc/genie/README.md

 ## To view:

-`npm start` then navigate to the URL listed in the terminal output.
+`npm run start` then navigate to the URL listed in the terminal output.

 ## To build: